remram44/regex-cheatsheet/README.md

 Cheatsheet for regex syntaxes
 =============================

-Many software use regular expression to find & replace text.
+Many programs use regular expression to find & replace text.
 However, they tend to come with their own different flavor.

-You can probably expect most modern software and programming languages to be using the Perl flavor, "PCRE"; however command-line tools (grep, less, ...) often use the POSIX flavor (sometimes with an extended variant, e.g. `egrep` or `sed -r`).
+You can probably expect most modern software and programming languages to be using some variation of the Perl flavor, "PCRE"; however command-line tools (grep, less, ...) often use the POSIX flavor (sometimes with an extended variant, e.g. `egrep` or `sed -r`).
 ViM also comes with its own syntax (a superset of what Vi accepts).

 This cheatsheet lists the respective syntax they each use.